Salmon Creek Regional Park/Klineline Pond

 It’s important to remember that lifeguards cannot prevent every drowning.
 Park users are urged to follow the buddy system when swimming.
 In addition, parents of young children should be particularly vigilant.

 Please observe the following rules when using Klineline Pond:

 - No pets, other than service animals, are allowed across the bridge into the main use area of the park.

-- No boats or kayaks are allowed on the pond.
+- No boats, canoes, kayaks, rafts or air mattresses are allowed on the pond.